Admission Requirements (General)

 It is essential that a description/identification be included for every project contained in the submission.
 Describe each work briefly (one to two lines) and include information about medium(s) used, the size of the original (if the submission is a scan or photo), the purpose of the work (class, personal, paid work, etc.), and your intent.

 Your NAME and the name of the PROGRAM (Digital Design, Industrial Design, or Interior Design) must appear within the portfolio (generally on the first page or image).
-This is especially important for transfer students submitting a physical artifact (CD, DVD, flash drive) for the portfolio in order to facilitate identification should the medium submitted be separated from any packaging.
-Remember that no work will be returned so you should NOT send any originals as all work will ultimately be discarded at the end of the admissions process cycle.
+This is especially important for internal transfer students submitting a physical artifact (CD, DVD, flash drive) for the portfolio in order to facilitate identification should the medium submitted be separated from any packaging.

 If you submit individual images or animation files, make sure that any file you save HAS the extension (e.g. .pdf, .jpg, .mpg) which are not always automatically added with computers running Mac Operating Systems developed by Apple, Inc.